chena/star-stash-pr/README.md

 # Stash Fave Pull Requests

 This JavaScript user script allows you to mark any open, merged, or declined pull requests by starring them in a repository, and list them in a new tab for quick reference.
 This is espcially useful when you want to remember helpful tips from code reviews, or patterns and tricks from the code you have reviewed.

+The script manipulates the existing DOM elements in the Stash interface with the following tools:

+* jQuery (used by Stash UI internally)
+* Stash API
+* HTML5 local storage

 ## Usage